marians/tiles/README.md

 Use is deprecated (as of August 31, 2012).
 See: https://twitter.com/ericg/status/241550371112230912

+### mySociety Mapumental

+Background tiles for the center piece of http://property.mapumental.com/ .
+The tiles have high contrast, since they are usually overlayed with a dark, semi-transparent layer.
+Usage policy unknown.

 ### Was Atmest Du

 Created by Marian Steinbach for http://www.sendung.de/was-atmest-du/.
 It's used mainly as a background for a map of air uality measurement stations.
 Important roads as well as industrial areas as a possible cause for emissions are supposed to be easily visible while other features are displayed very subtly or not at all.